mvdnbrk/ord-pepecoin/README.md

 Ordinal indexer and block explorer for **Pepecoin**, forked from [apezord/ord-dogecoin](https://github.com/apezord/ord-dogecoin) (based on [ordinals/ord](https://github.com/ordinals/ord) v0.5.1).

-Inscriptions on Pepecoin use `script_sig` (no SegWit).
-The indexer and explorer support PRC-20 tokens and all inscription content types.
+The indexer and explorer support all inscription content types.
+While PRC-20 inscriptions are indexed, specialized PRC-20 balance tracking is not supported.

 ## Requirements